idMuvunyi/Police-Station-Record-Keeping-System/README.md

 # Police-Station-Record-Keeping-System
-Desktop and web based application to manage files within any police station. web based part built with HTML, Bootstrap and PHP.
-Desktop based part built with Java and MySQL as database.
+Desktop application to manage files within in a police station.  built with Java and MySQL as database.